Dark Chocolate Cake with Chocolate Cream Cheese Buttercream

 I kept things very simple with this cake design but I still love the look!

 We've made so many chocolate cake recipes over the years!!
-You can see our full collection in our Roundup of Favorite Chocolate Cake and Frostings, but here is a quick sampling!:
+You can see our full collection in our Roundup of Favorite Chocolate Cake and Frostings.

 For the Dark Chocolate Cake Layers